 This course is an introduction to the functioning of organ systems including the problems being solved by the system.
 Both vertebrate and invertebrate animals are considered.
 Animal development and evolution are included.
 Animal diversity, evolutionary relationships and the role of animals in their environments are emphasized.
-This course includes both a lecture and a lab component.
+Students must register for a lecture and laboratory section.

-Prerequisite(s): Satisfactory reading and writing placement or ENG 097.
+Prerequisite(s): Satisfactory reading and writing placement test scores or ENG 097.

 Pre/Corequisite(s): ENG 101.
 BIO 110 is not a prerequisite for this course.